RhubarbPHP/Rhubarb/docs/dependency-injection.md

 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is one way to follow the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 When using dependency injection you aren't responsible for supplying the dependencies for an object, a broker or container performs that task.
-The actual dependencies are configured at highest possible level through a configuration for the application.
+The actual dependencies are configured at the highest possible level through a configuration for the application.
 This means an application can have a heavily used, critical dependency, changed to use a different class by changing a single line in one file.